 Some destinations may feel a bit "dead" at this time of year, with many attractions closed for the offseason.
 With temperatures in the northern latitudes about the same as in the tropics at this time of year, travel to the Caribbean doesn't have as much "fun in the sun" appeal during August.
 But it's a great time to connect with the locals and enjoy the unhurried pace of island life.

-Hurricane season in the Caribbean is underway in earnest in August, but the odds of a tropical storm or full-blown hurricane are still less than they would be in September.
-However, to lessen your chance of getting hit by a hurricane or major storm on your trip, stay clear of the more eastern islands, including Jamaica, Haiti, Cuba, and the Bahamas.
-The southern Caribbean, from Aruba to Tobago, is usually the safest place to avoid these storms, as they are out of the normal path of Atlantic hurricanes.
+Hurricane season in the Caribbean kicks into high gear in August, though your odds of encountering a storm remain lower than in September.
+However, to lessen your chance of getting caught in a hurricane or major storm on your trip, stay clear of the more eastern islands, including Jamaica, Haiti, Cuba, and the Bahamas.
+The southern Caribbean, from Aruba to Tobago, is usually the safest place to spend hurricane season, as these islands sit outside of the so-called hurricane belt.

-You’ll want dressier clothes for visiting nice restaurants or clubs, and it's always a good idea to check the dress code policy before going out; some places require a sports coat, some require a collared shirt, etc. You'll also want to bring more formal footwear than just flip-flops and sneakers.
+Pack dressier clothes for visiting nice restaurants or clubs.
+It's always a good idea to check the dress code policy before going out; some places require a sports coat, some a collared shirt.
+You'll also want a more formal pair of shoes than just flip-flops or sneakers.

 August Events in the Caribbean

 - Anguilla Summer Festival: This annual tradition features boat races, beach parties, and parades, with lots of delicious food, exuberant music, and pageantry to fuel the fun.